Types of disks you can use with Time Machine on Mac

 If your backup disk is on a network, the network server can use Server Message Block (SMB) file sharing.
 Your Mac must be connected to the SMB server when you set up Time Machine.
 After you select the network disk in Time Machine preferences, Time Machine automatically connects to the disk when it’s time to back up or restore your data.

-Note: Some SMB and AFP disks from manufacturers other than Apple don’t support Time Machine.
-If your network uses an SMB or AFP disk but the disk doesn’t appear in the list of devices available for Time Machine backups, contact the disk’s manufacturer.
+Note: Some network disks from manufacturers other than Apple don’t support Time Machine.
+If the disk doesn’t appear in the list of devices available for Time Machine backups, contact the disk’s manufacturer.